satelllte/ableton-project-template/README.md

-# Ableton project template
+# Ableton Project Template

+**Git** ❤️ **Ableton**

-The template repository which allows using Git versioning for Ableton project.
+A template repository that enables the use of Git versioning for Ableton projects.

+## How to use

+1. Create new repository based on this template
+2. Put Ableton project files here & enjoy Git versioning